Codimension one intersections between components of the Emerton-Gee stack for $\mathrm{GL}_2$: Introduction

 \subsection{Outline of the paper}

-In \Cref{ext}, we compute explicit criteria for the existence of non-trivial extensions of Serre weights as $\text{GL}_2(\mathcal{O}_K)$ representations.
-In \Cref{geometry}, we relate the dimensions of families of $\mathrm{G}_K$-representations with both $\sigma$ and $\tau$ as Serre weights to the dimension of $\mathcal{Z}_{\sigma} \cap \mathcal{Z}_{\tau}$.
-We also relate the number of sufficiently large families to the number of components of maximal dimension inside $\mathcal{Z}_{\sigma} \cap \mathcal{Z}_{\tau}$. \Cref{serre-weights} recalls explicit criteria for computations of Serre weights of representations.
-Along with the results of \Cref{geometry}, these criteria are used to restructure the problem as that of finding $\sigma$ and $\tau$ that satisfy a precise computable relationship. \Cref{type1,type2} compute the solution to the problem laid out in \Cref{serre-weights}.
-Finally, \Cref{conclusion} collates all the findings.
+In \Cref{ext}, we compute the group of extensions of Serre weights as $\GL_2(\mathcal{O}_K)$-representations.
+In \Cref{geometry}, we relate the dimensions of families of $G_K$-representations with both $\sigma$ and $\tau$ as Serre weights to the dimension of $\mathcal{X}_{2, \red}^{\sigma} \cap \mathcal{X}_{2, \red}^{\tau}$.
+We also relate the number of sufficiently large families to the number of components of maximal dimension inside $\mathcal{X}_{2, \red}^{\sigma} \cap \mathcal{X}_{2, \red}^{\tau}$.
+The objective of \Cref{serre-weights} is to recall explicit criteria for computations of Serre weights of representations as described in \cite{ddr,steinmetz}.
+Along with the results of \Cref{geometry}, these criteria are used to relate the existence of a codimension $1$ intersection between $\cX_{2, \red}^{\sigma}$ and $\cX_{2, \red}^{\tau}$ to a requirement that $\sigma$ and $\tau$ satisfy a precise numerical relationship.
+This numerical relationship is seen to manifest in two distinct types: type I and type II, defined in \Cref{geometry-to-ext}.
+In sections \Cref{type1,type2}, we compute all the pairs $\sigma$ and $\tau$ that satisfy the aforementioned numerical relationship of the two types.
+Finally, \Cref{conclusion} collects all the findings.